IsacKun220/com1001/FAQ.md

   email](mailto:p.mcminn@sheffield.ac.uk).
 Make sure you that you include your Sheffield computer account username in the body of the email.

-### I can't see the changes I made to my Sinatra application
+### I can't see the changes I made to my Sinatra application.

 You have to stop (go to the terminal window and press "control" and "c") and then restart the webserver (triggered by the `sinatra` command you used to start